telekom/LibNbiot/README.md

     cmake ..
     make

-After building the static libraries libnbiot.a and libnbiotcore.a are located in lib/
+After building the project, the static libraries libnbiot.a and libnbiotcore.a are located in lib/

 #### Make